A Brief History

 5. The Macedonian Empire

-The Macedonian Empire famed for its most famous heroic leader, Alexander the Great, was one of the largest empires in history.
+The Macedonian Empire famed for its most heroic leader, Alexander the Great, was one of the largest empires in history.
 It extended from Greece to Egypt, through the Old Persian Empire and into the Indus valley.
-The Macedonian achievements were primarily in regard to military.
-The Macedonians conquered territory and spread Greek culture.
+The Macedonian achievements were primarily in regards to military conquest, although the Macedonians also spread Greek culture in those conquered lands as well as assimilating the finer parts of the conquered cultures.
 They built their empire through the use of heavy cavalry and siege tactics as well as through assimilation and marriage.
-The empire lasted from 323 B.C. to 31 B.C. and ended with the beginning of the Roman Empire.
+The empire lasted from 336 B.C. to 31 B.C. and ended with the beginning of the Roman Empire.
+The death of Alexander in 323 B.C. did not end the Macedonian Empire, but it certainly was a debilitating factor in the eventual decline of the civilization.

 6. The Roman Empire

 The Roman Empire began as a city-state in Rome, Italy and grew into one of the largest and most powerful empires in history.
 Roman culture was greatly influenced by Greek culture.
 The Roman Empire began first as a Republic that reflected some of the values of Greek democracy.
-At its height, the Roman Empire encompassed: Italy; Spain; Greece; Northern Africa; Egypt; parts of Eurasia; France; and parts of Germany and the UK.
+At its height, the Roman Empire encompassed: Italy; Spain; Greece; Northern Africa; Egypt; parts of Eurasia; France; and parts of Germany and Britain.
 The western half of its empire lasted from 27 B.C. until 476 A.D.; the eastern half from 330 A.D. until 1453 A.D.
-The real reason whey the empire came to an end is still ambiguous; the collapse began when Germanic tribes began to fight back and invade Roman territories.
+The real reason why the empire came to an end is still ambiguous; the collapse began when Germanic tribes began to fight back and invade Roman territories.
+Evidence of the architectural marvels created by the Romans, such as their aqueducts and the Colosseum, are still evident today.

 7. The Mongolian Empire